Klaim/cpp-proposals/PXXXX Implicit Return Type.rst

     return { id, result };
   }

 Additionally, and for obvious reasons, we propose to remove the prohibition ([dcl.fct]/11) against defining types in return type specifications.
-We additionally note that this prohibition is already not enforced by at least one major compiler (GCC).
+We additionally note that this prohibition is already not enforced by at least one major compiler (MSVC).
 We further believe this prohibition to be outdated; it made sense in C++98, but with recent changes such as the addition of ``decltype`` and the ability to omit the type name in a ``return`` statement returning an in-place constructed class, the reasons for the prohibition have been greatly mitigated.
 This other part of this proposal would largely remove any remaining motivation for the prohibition.

 Discussion